DataFlexCode/cJsonPath/README.md

        object names ("foo" is *not* "Foo") in the JSON file.

 Also added the function CountAtPath to return the count of array members.

+2022-04-06: Added JsonPath.pkg, which just uses the cJsonPath class, creates an object of that class, then adds three global functions: JsonObjectAtPath, JsonValueAtPath and JsonCountAtPath to call the methods of it.
+You can just Use JsonPath.pkg then call those global functions.